-- 1. Clone the ISB-CGC scripts git repository to your local machine - 2.
-Run the isb\auth.py script either through the command line or within python - 3.
-If you are running the ISB-CGC APIs on a VM, upload the file generated by the above process
+- 1. Clone the ISB-CGC-API scripts GitHub repository to your local machine. - 2.
+Run the isb_auth.py script either through the command line or within Python. - 3.
+If you are running the ISB-CGC APIs on a VM, upload the file generated by the above process.

-ISB-CGC API v4.0 UI Demo
+ISB-CGC API v4.0 UI

-The ISB-CGC API v4.0 UI can be used to see details about the syntax for each call, and also provides an interface to test requests.
+The ISB-CGC API v4.0 UI displays details about the syntax for each call and also provides an interface to test requests.

-To generate a subset of of ISB-CGC hosted data with your desired characteristics we have provided tools to generate cohorts of patients.
-In addition to the BigQuery command line users may create and share cohorts using the ISB-CGC web-app and then access them using the Swagger UI API.
-(TCGA samples are easily subset by using the 16-character barcode, i.e. TCGA-B9-7268-01A, while patients are identified using the 12-character prefix of the sample barcode in this case TCGA-B9-7268.
-Other datasets such as CCLE may use other naming conventions).
+To generate a subset of ISB-CGC hosted data with your desired characteristics, we have provided tools to generate cohorts of patients.
+In addition to the BigQuery command line, users may create and share cohorts using the ISB-CGC Web App and then access them using the Swagger UI API.